 If you love to make easy one-pot meals, this upscale Gluten Free Hamburger Helper recipe is a winner.
 I gave it a delicious makeover with fresh ingredients.
-It is easy to make with simple ingredients in under 30 minutes.
+Ready in under 30 minutes, this recipe is perfect for busy weeknights!
 I also include a tasty dairy-free version!

 Two bowls of Gluten Free Hamburger Helper on a wooden table.